mikaebal/stanford/Week7-Final-Project/README.md

-<h1>Week 7 Final Project</h1>
+<h1>🌟 Final Project</h1>

-<h2>Interactive Notepad</h2>
+<h2>🗒️✍️ Interactive Notepad</h2>

-<b>Description:</b> This project creates an interactive digital notepad using the Canvas module.
-The notepad is styled with a border, pages, and lined paper.
-Users can "write" on the notepad by moving their mouse, which draws small circles representing pen strokes.
-The program continuously tracks the mouse position within the notepad's boundaries, allowing for smooth and responsive interaction, simulating the experience of writing on a physical notepad.</b>
+<b>📝 Description:</b> For my final project, I developed an interactive digital notepad using the Canvas module.
+It features a styled border and lined paper, allowing users to draw by moving their mouse, which generates small circles to simulate pen strokes.
+The notepad smoothly tracks mouse movements, mimicking the experience of writing on paper.</b>

-<p><b>Code:</b></p>
+<p><b>👩🏻‍💻 Code:</b></p>

 ```python
 from graphics import Canvas